The Measure of Everyday Life-logo

 Description:

 Interested in human behavior and how people think?
-The Measure of Everyday Life is a weekly interview program featuring innovations in social science and ideas from leading researchers and commentators.
+The Measure of Everyday Life explores ideas about how we live and why people act as they do.
 Independent Weekly has called the show "unexpected" and "diverse" and says the show "brings big questions to radio."
 Join host Dr. Brian Southwell (@BrianSouthwell) as he explores the human condition.
 Episodes air each Sunday night at 6:30 PM in the Raleigh-Durham broadcast market and a podcast of each show is available online the Wednesday following.
 The show is made possible by RTI International.
-Have thoughts on the show?
-Let your voice be heard by rating us.
-You can also join the conversation on Twitter by following @MeasureRadio.

 Language: